getgud-io/getgud-docs/sdk-commands.md

                      AffectState affectState
 );
 ```
-* `matchGuid` - guid of the live Match where the action happened
+* `matchGuid` - guid of the live Match where the action happened.
+Max 36 chars.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
-* `playerGuid` - your player Id
+* `playerGuid` - your player Id.
+Max 36 chars.
-* `affectGuid` - A unique name of the affect, max length is 36 chars.
+* `affectGuid` - A unique name of the affect.
+Max 36 chars.
 * `affectState` - An enumeration unit that allows you to flag the state of the Affect:
   	Attach - indicate affect is attached to a player (not mandatory).
   	Detach - indicate affect is detached from a player (not mandatory).